5 Considerations When Sourcing Brass

 Wieland Chase has been manufacturing brass rod for over 100 years in the USA.
-Located near Montpelier in Northwest Ohio, the Wieland Chase foundry produces the highest volume of brass for North American consumers.
+Located near Montpelier in Northwest Ohio, the Wieland Chase foundry has been a leading manufacturer and supplier, producing the highest volume of brass for North American consumers.

 Through the years, we monitor market needs and regulatory guidelines to ensure that our product offering is both diverse and compliant.
 We manufacture brass and bronze to meet the specific attributes needed from machinability to forgeability to environmental excellence.

 Consideration 1: Where is your brass coming from?